Can Einstein (rings) surf Gravitational Waves?: Gravitational Waves produced by the lens

 \section{Gravitational Waves produced by the lens}

 We are interested in the effects that gravitational radiation emitted by the lens may have on the trajectories of strongly lensed photons.
-Gravitational waves perturb the space-time fabric inducing periodic fluctuations in the spatial separation between test particles on the planes perpendicular to the wave's direction of propagation.
+Gravitational waves perturb geodesics inducing periodic fluctuations in the spatial separation between test particles on the planes perpendicular to the wave's direction of propagation.
 GWs have in general two polarizations, and are produced whenever a mass distribution has a time-varying quadrupole moment \cite{Maggiore:2007ulw}.
 A binary system of two massive bodies orbiting around each other, provided that the system is not spherically or rotationally symmetric, will emit gravitational radiation.
-Gravitational waves detected so far have been produced by the inspiral and merging phase of binary systems composed of either stellar mass black holes, neutron stars, or both.
+Gravitational waves detected so far, see Ref.~\cite{GWTC-3} for an updated catalog, have been produced by the inspiral and merging phase of binary systems composed of either stellar mass black holes, neutron stars, or both.
 Their typical frequencies and scalar amplitudes (\textit{strain}) on Earth are of the order $1-100$ Hz and $10^{-21}$ respectively.

 As a result of the hierarchical formation of massive galaxies, supermassive black holes (SMBHs) are also expected to be found in binary systems, and hence are potential sources of yet-to-be-detected gravitational waves.
-However, the typical wavelength of the emitted radiation is orders of magnitude beyond the sensitivity of current ground-based interferometers, and the most promising avenue for detecting it is looking for correlation signatures between the pulse arrival times for a set of known pulsars, known as Pulsar Timing Arrays \cite{2010CQGra..27h4013H,Perera:2019sca}.
+However, the typical wavelength of the emitted radiation is orders of magnitude beyond the sensitivity of current ground-based interferometers, and the most promising avenue for detecting it is looking for correlation signatures between the pulse arrival times for a set of known pulsars, known as Pulsar Timing Arrays (PTA) \cite{2010CQGra..27h4013H,Perera:2019sca}.
+PTA searches can detect signals in the nanohertz band, where the superposition of radiation emitted by the population of SMBH binaries is expected to result in a stochastic GW background, see Ref.~\cite{2021Symm...13.2418M} for a recent review.
+On the other hand, sufficiently bright sources can stand above the stochastic signal and therefore be resolved individually.
+These sources are expected to emit almost monochromatic continuous gravitational waves for decades, with periods ranging from months to years.
+Up to date, no individual sources have been resolved by the PTA collaborations, and a 95\% sky averaged upper limit on the amplitude of the GW of $h_{95}=9.1\times 10^{-15}$ has been reported in Ref.\cite{IPTA:2023ero}, improving on previous works ~\cite{Babak:2015lua,Schutz:2015pza,NANOGrav:2023bts}.